Today becoming a pilot has become a lot easier than compared to 10 years before.

 Now the school will submit your documents to the Civil Aviation Authority for approval of your exams.

-After you pass all your exams in the civil aviation authority, you have to go for a check ride with a check pilot.
+After passing all your civil aviation authority exams, you have to go for a check ride with a check pilot.

 A check pilot is an examiner who will test your flight skills on board.